-$^{5}$ New American Funding, "Presentation to Urban Institute Mortgage Markets COVID-19 Collaborative" (June 18, 2021).
+5 New American Funding, "Presentation to Urban Institute Mortgage Markets COVID-19 Collaborative" (June 18, 2021).

-Down Payment Assistance (DPA) Surveys and reports routinely find that one of the biggest challenges that families face when Issue it comes to achieving the American Dream of homeownership is saving for a down payment.
-Throughout the country, non-profit organizations, as well as states, counties, and cities, operate DPA programs that provide financial assistance for mortgage-ready homebuyers who lack the funds for a large down payment.
+Down Payment A Down Payment Assistance (DPA) Issue Surveys and reports routinely find that one of the biggest challenges that families face when it comes to achieving the American Dream of homeownership is saving for a down payment.
+6 Throughout the country, non-profit organizations, as well as states, counties, and cities, operate DPA programs that provide financial assistance for mortgage-ready homebuyers who lack the funds for a large down payment.
 Eligibility standards and terms vary from program to program and DPA can come in the form of a grant, zero or low interest loan, or mortgage tax credit certificates.
-The private MI industry is centered around assisting mortgage-ready LMI families attain Position homeownership with down payments of less than 20%.
+Position The private MI industry is centered around assisting mortgage-ready LMI families attain homeownership with down payments of less than 20%.
 It is why competitive low down payment options are critical for first-time and LMI homebuyers who should not be categorically confined to the Federal Housing Administration (FHA) segment of the mortgage market.
 Performance data attests to the value of down payments and simply eliminating the requirement of a down payment, or not creating a credit risk mitigant and offset for a lower down payment, may help borrowers initially, but does not promote sustainability for these borrowers or for the housing finance system.
 However, there are ways to mitigate this risk and ensure homebuyers have access to the conventional market in a sustainable and affordable manner, and therefore DPA programs should only be used for first-time, first-generation borrowers who may not have a 3% or 3.5% down payment.
-DPA is a valuable tool for individuals unable to establish a 3% or 3.5% down payment and Recommendation helps these homebuyers as they face a historically competitive housing market.
+Recommendation DPA is a valuable tool for individuals unable to establish a 3% or 3.5% down payment and helps these homebuyers as they face a historically competitive housing market.
 Existing, expanded, and new DPA programs should balance responsible underwriting that promotes sustainable homeownership and access to affordable low down payment mortgage options.
 Further, it would be beneficial for FHFA, the GSEs, and stakeholders to collaborate on standardized terms, processes, and documentation requirements to increase operational efficiency for both homebuyers and entities providing DPA funds.
 It is important to acknowledge that policies should focus on meaningfully increasing homeownership, particularly among traditionally underserved groups, without negatively impacting affordability in the housing market by artificially driving up demand.
 DPA programs should be targeted to serve mortgage-ready borrowers who most need the assistance.
 It is important for DPA programs to be structured and operated in a sustainable manner to not create excessive leverage for borrowers and increase risk within the mortgage finance system.
 As federal policymakers look to increase homeownership, it is essential to do it in a manner that promotes sustainable homeownership for borrowers and put in place policies that support borrowers long after closing.
-One element of DPA that should be explored to enhance borrower sustainability is dedicating a portion of a DPA to establish a reserve account for certain borrowers.
-Reserves have been proven to be predictive of a borrower's ability-to-repay their loan and focusing on reserve accounts would prioritize getting people into homes and help them to be successful homeowners.

-&lt;sup>6 U.S. Mortgage Insurers, "2021 National Homeownership Market Survey" (June 22, 2021); National Association of REALTORS, "Tackling Home Financing and Downpayment Misconceptions" (January 2022); National Association of REALTORS, "Downpayment Expectation and Hurdles to Homeownership" (April 2020).
-JPMorgan Chase Institute, "Trading Equity for Liquidity: Bank Data on the Relationship Between Liquidity and Mortgage Default" (June 2019).
+6 U.S. Mortgage Insurers, "2021 National Homeownership Market Survey" (June 22, 2021); National Association of REALTORS, "Tackling Home Financing and Downpayment Misconceptions" (January 2022); National Association of REALTORS, "Downpayment Expectation and Hurdles to Homeownership" (April 2020).
+7 JPMorgan Chase Institute, "Trading Equity for Liquidity: Bank Data on the Relationship Between Liquidity and Mortgage Default" (June 2019).